How Black Lives Matter Plaza in DC Came to Symbolize the Movement’s Tombstone

 About BRM

-Black Republic Media is a weekly online publication that explores the afterlife of chattel slavery in America through documentary and long-form narrative journalism.
+Black Republic Media is a monthly online publication that explores the afterlife of chattel slavery in America through documentary and long-form narrative journalism.
 Fundamentally, BRM is a critique of the white settler project from the perspective of 42 million Black people whose political and economic struggles, and acts of daily resistance remain mostly unaccounted for in American culture and yet are the cornerstones of public life in the New World.